oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

 ```
 Which kind of database you can use to run the Java Web example application?
 Can I use any kind of development environment to run the example?
-To run the example, how can I check if the dbms it is working correctly?
 ```
 As you can see, even if the question mean to refer a specific example, the LLM answer in a generic way.